 Is my Wurlitzer a 200 or a 200A?

-Because of their identical cosmetic design, it is common for people to mistake a 200 for a 200A and vise versa.
-Even when taking a close look under the hood, you will find that their action assemblies and the reeds that produce their sound are perfectly identical, leaving only a few distinguishing characteristics to look and listen for.
+The tonal differences between a 200 and 200A are pretty subtle, but for the tone-chaser these subtle differences may just give player that little extra bit of vibe or inspiration that they desire.
+Because of their similar cosmetic design, it is common for people to mistake a 200 for a 200A and vise versa.
+Even when taking a closer look under the hood, their action assemblies and the reeds that produce their sound are identical, leaving only a few distinguishing characteristics to look and listen for.

-Side Note: Actually, the cosmetics of each instrument can be differentiated from one another in some cases.
-There were a few color options that were only available on the 200 (red, forest green, and beige) that were not available on the 200A.
-Another distinguishing cosmetic note is that the Wurlitzer emblem on the back of the keyboard from the player was only on the last few years of the 200A.
+Quick Identifiers: Even though the cosmetics of each instrument can be differentiated from one another in some cases noted below.
+There were a few color options that were only available on the 200 or 200A that can quickly identify the exact model.
+Both 200 and 200A pianos were available in Black and Beige, but only the 200 was available in Red or Forest Green, and Avocado Green was only offered on the 200A period.
+Another quick distinguishing cosmetic note is that the Wurlitzer emblem on the back of the keyboard from the player was only on the last few years of the 200A.

 When the 200 was first introduced in 1968 its amplifier was an early transistor circuit with a straightforward design.
-Over the next four years, the amplifier would be redesigned a few times with a couple of minor improvements that marginally improved both the power amp and the clarity of the preamp.
-These four years are also characterize by the 200’s 4×8″ speakers driven by alnico magnets that were mounted on the amplifier rail inside of the instrument.
+Within just a few years, the amplifier would be redesigned a few times with a series of minor improvements that attempt to reduce noise and distortion in the amplifier.
+However, these 200 amplifiers are still very prone to noise and distortion that is less present in the later 200A design.